acolima/track-it/README.md

 # Track It

-A habits tracking app that allows you to improve your discipline!
-You can add and remove habits and check your habits history by day!
+A habits tracking app that allows you to improve your routine!
+You can add and remove habits, track your progress and check your habits history by day!

 Deployment: https://track-it-ivory.vercel.app/

-## About

-Implemented features:
+## Implemented features

 - Sign Up
 - Login
-- Today's habits
+- Create and delete habits
-- List with all the habits created
+- Check all the habits created
-- Habits history
+- Check your daily habits
+- Mark habits as done
 - Check the habits history by day (soon)

 ## Technologies
 <p>